varp/varp/README.md

 ### Hi there 👋
 I'm a software developer and IT consultant.
 Love PHP, Go, JS.
 I'm doing a lot of backend stuff and a little bit of DevOps.
 Also, I'm managing a small group of developers on a daily basis as a team-lead.

-I'm contributing to several OpenSource projects pinned there and accidentially to others, which interests me at some point of a time
+I'm contributing to several OpenSource projects pinned here and accidentially to others, which interests me at some point of a time

 ### Stats
 ![](https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=varp&theme=github)